Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Collective behavior in city-scale structural damage

-To map the collective response across a wide range of earthquake magnitudes and structural diversities, we construct a heatmap of the most probable regional damage fraction (the mode) (Fig.~\ref{fig:2}b).
+To map the collective response across a wide range of earthquake magnitudes and structural diversities, we construct a heatmap of the most probable regional damage fraction (the mode) (Fig.~\ref{fig:3}a).
 Two synchronized states emerge: a collectively safe state (near-zero damage) and a collectively damaged state (near-complete damage).
 At low $\sigma$, the transition between them is sharp, marked by a narrow phase-coexistence band where the damage-fraction distribution is bimodal.
 Beyond a critical diversity $\sigma_c\approx0.5$, the transition smooths into a broad volatile regime characterized by high-variance, non-Gaussian statistics.
-Analysis of the northeastern San Francisco portfolio, which spans diverse districts and is therefore more heterogeneous, corroborates this trend (Extended Data Figs.~\ref{ext_fig:phase_diagrams_fullmilpitas_sf} and~\ref{ext_fig:heatmap_1st_sanfrancisco}), demonstrating that greater heterogeneity weakens synchronization and broadens the transition.
+The real northeastern San Francisco portfolio, which spans diverse districts and is therefore intrinsically more heterogeneous, exhibits a similarly broadened transition (Extended Data Figs.~\ref{ext_fig:phase_diagrams_fullmilpitas_sf} and~\ref{ext_fig:heatmap_1st_sanfrancisco}), demonstrating that greater heterogeneity weakens synchronization not only in the controlled perturbation analysis but also in an actual building portfolio.

 Specific quantitative details, such as the exact shape of the transition boundary or the extent of the volatile regime, vary with modeling assumptions, but the core phenomenological features remain robust.
-Supplementary sensitivity analyses confirm that these collective behaviors consistently emerge across a spectrum of model fidelities, ranging from alternative probabilistic models to physics-based simulations involving finite-element analysis with seismic wave propagation (Supplementary Figs.~\hyperref[sup_fig:sensitivity_frag_kde]{1}--\hyperref[sup_fig:sensitivity_city_Belmont]{4}).
+Supplementary sensitivity analyses confirm that this collective behavior consistently emerge across a spectrum of modeling choices, including non-parametric KDE-based fragility curves, alternative GMPEs for seismic demand, and physics-based seismic and structural simulations using three-dimensional seismic wave propagation and multi-degree-of-freedom structural models (Supplementary Figs.~\ref{sup_fig:1}--\ref{sup_fig:5}).
 This consistency indicates that the observed regimes are not artifacts of specific modeling choices, but rather inherent regularities governing the interplay between hazards and structural systems.

-These observed shifts in collective behaviors mirror phase transitions in ferromagnetic systems, where disorder modulates the abruptness of the transition.
+These observed shifts in collective behavior mirror phase transitions in ferromagnetic systems, where disorder modulates the abruptness of the transition.
 The resulting heatmap thus serves as an empirical phase diagram, motivating the statistical physics-based interpretation formalized in the next section.